-Radiomics features suggested by the \textit{PyRadiomics} framework computes \textbf{intensity and shape} features for lesions and their surroundings \cite{van_griethuysen_computational_2017}.
-Lesion surrounding was defined as a 4-voxel-wide region around the lesion, which was chosen in agreement with the medical doctors with an admitted degree of ambiguity.
+Radiomics defined by the \textit{PyRadiomics} framework computes \textbf{intensity and shape} features for lesions and their surroundings ~\citep{van_griethuysen_computational_2017}.
+Perilesional region (\textit{i.e.}, lesion surrounding) was defined as a 4-voxel-wide region around the lesion, which was chosen in agreement with the medical doctors with an admitted degree of ambiguity.
 We used a morphological dilation with a $3 \times 3 \times 3$ voxels to obtain the lesion surrounding. \textit{PyRadiomics} \textbf{intensity} features (first-order statistics) describe the distribution of voxel intensities within the ROI, such as mean, variance, skewness, and energy, providing insights into the overall brightness, variability, and histogram shape.
 The \textbf{texture} features (second-order statistics) analyze the spatial relationship and patterns of voxel intensities at specific distances and directions.
 We focused on the texture features derived from the gray-level co-occurrence matrix (GLCM) with a distance of 1 voxel in all 13 3D directions, quantifying contrast, correlation, energy, and homogeneity.
-The rest of the texture features are omitted given the low interpretability and to limit the amount of features below the number of predicted lesions.
-The \textbf{shape} features capture the 3D geometry of the ROI and focus on the structural and morphological aspects, e.g., volume, surface area, fraction (compactness, sphericity), and longest or shortest axes, among others.
+The rest of the texture features are omitted, given the low interpretability and limited number of features below the number of predicted lesions.
+The \textbf{shape} features capture the 3D geometry of the ROI and focus on the structural and morphological aspects, \textit{e.g.}, volume, surface area, fraction (compactness, sphericity), and longest or shortest axes, among others.

 The \textbf{\textit{degree of novelty}} describes the difference between a lesion and lesions in the Train set.
 To measure the lesion novelty, we computed the distance between the lesion and the training set using the engineered lesion and perilesional features.
-For dimensionality and noise reduction, probabilistic principal component analysis (PPCA) \cite{bishop_pattern_2006} was applied to the features before computing the distance.
+For dimensionality and noise reduction, probabilistic principal component analysis (PPCA) ~\citep{bishop_pattern_2006} was applied to the features before computing the distance.
 PPCA provides a maximum likelihood estimation approach to dimensionality reduction while accounting for noise in the data.
 We used two measures to compute the distance: Mahalanobis distance and non-zero distance to the closest example in the training set.